5. The Printers and Publishers

 published Robert Batty’s Scenery of the

-Rhine, Belgium and Holland.
-Another guide was Augustus Pugin’s Paris and its Environs (1829-31).
-He had
+Another guide was Augustus Pugin’s Paris

-Johnson’s A diary of a journey into North
+(1825) and even an edition of Samuel Johnson’s A diary of a journey into North Wales (1816, no plates).

 At about the same time he was busy publishing